 For CONCORDIA Bakery, as for any other social enterprise in Romania, ensuring financial sustainability has been a major challenge over these years.
-How can you make a profit if the workforce needs a longer time to adapt to the job requirements until they get to work autonomously (without
+How can you make a profit if the workforce needs a longer time to adapt to the job requirements until they get to work autonomously (without supervision and guidance) and perform correctly all the operations in the production flow to deliver a quality finished product?

-The Netherlands' first professor of social entrepreneurship, Harry Hummels considers that the biggest challenge for social entrepreneurs is business management.
-He says that: 'It's not enough to simply have social value.
-At the end of the day, social enterprises can't make a real, long-term impact unless they're profitable.
-For many social entrepreneurs, there's a lot of tension between the social and business side.'1 supervision and guidance) and perform correctly all the operations in the production flow to deliver a quality finished product?
 How can you maintain the balance between the social enterprise's social mission to help young people with adaptation issues to integrate into work, and the economic goals that are just as important to prevent bankruptcy?

 These are questions that concern both CONCORDIA Humanitarian Organisation's and the Bakery's management and Board of Directors.
 In the context of these challenges, the support provided to the Bakery by CHO was crucial.
 Since CONCORDIA Bakery works under CONCORDIA Development, which is registered as a business (SRL - limited liability company), in order to access grant opportunities, sponsorships or donations, the cost for the management was registered under CHO, throughout the years.
 The building, the equipment and the cars belong to CHO and CONCORDIA Development is paying a monthly rent to the organization.
-Also, the cost for the social services that the employees beneficiaries are provided is supported by CHO.
+Also, the cost for the social services that the employees-beneficiaries are provided is supported by CHO.

-In Romania, social entrepreneurs still test markets to find out what social business models are sustainable, and financially self-sustained.
+In Romania, social entrepreneurs still test markets to find out which social business models are sustainable, and financially self-sustained.
 The effort to make CONCORDIA Bakery a solid and sustainable social business was assumed through pathway 3 of the Theory of Change: capacity building & financial sustainability of social enterprise.
 The expected outcomes were:

-- Long term Outcome 3: The social enterprise where the beneficiaries are employed on the short-term is self-sustainable and competitive on the free market. - Intermediary Outcome 3.1 CONCORDIA Bakery is administratively managed at high standards of efficiency and quality. - Intermediary Outcome 3.2 CONCORDIA Bakery is an economically and financially performing enterprise.
+- Long term Outcome 3: The social enterprise where the beneficiaries are employed on the short-term is self-sustainable and competitive on the free market. - Intermediary Outcome 3.1: CONCORDIA Bakery is administratively managed at high standards of efficiency and quality. - Intermediary Outcome 3.2: CONCORDIA Bakery is an economically and financially performing enterprise.

-The initial investment of $160,000 \in$ (cash and in-kind) was assured by CONCORDIA Humanitarian Organization and partially by CONCORDIA Development (license, showwindow, lightening box, suppliers and inventory items).
+The initial investment of $160,000 \in$ (cash and in-kind) was assured by CONCORDIA Humanitarian Organization and partially by CONCORDIA Development (license, show-window, lightening box, suppliers and inventory items).
 From donations, sponsorships and grants, CHO arranged the space and endowed the bakery with fixed assets, the necessary equipment and purchased two cars for distribution.
 Also, it covered the administrative and developing expenses during the start-up phase.

-The evolution of revenues and expenditures for period 2011-2017 is presented in figure below:
+The evolution of revenues and expenditures for period 2011-2017 is presented in figure below (Figure 2):